 CodeWars is great for coders who have a little programming experience and are looking to level up their Java skills.
 Plus, this website offers opportunities for users to collaborate with friends and participate in coding challenges developed by an active community.

-For those on the hunt for plenty of practice coding challenges, CodeAbbey is the place to go.
-Users can sift through hundreds of practice problems, games, and user-ranked tasks to hone their skills.
+For those on the hunt for plenty of practice coding exercises and challenges, CodeAbbey is the place to go.
+Users can sift through hundreds of practice problems, games, exercises, and user-ranked tasks to hone their skills.

 Test Automation U